salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/" target="_blank">Prior Release Documentation</a>

+#### Version 5.3.0
+_Released August 27, 2018, correlating with the Marketing Cloud August 2018 release._

+* **Implemented Tenant-Specific Endpoint support for Marketing Cloud Accounts** -- New Marketing Cloud MobilePush applications will be configured with account-specific settings.
+See [] for instructions on configuring your SDK's values.

 #### Version 5.2.0
 _Released July 11, 2018, correlating with the Marketing Cloud July 2018 release._